Acoustic Jam Group

 BIS Hall Sunday Concerts

-Concerts are held every second Sunday in April at 2 pm at the Irish Cultural Centre, 582 North River Road, Charlottetown.
-Performers are Richard Wood & Gordon Belsher (April 2), The Chaisson Trio–Kevin Chaisson, Rannie MacLellan, Louise Chaisson MacKinnon (April 16), and Ward MacDonald, Keith Mullen & Friends (April 30).
+The final concert of The Ceol Agus Cairde Winter Concert Series will be held April 30 at 2 pm at the Irish Cultural Centre, 582 North River Road, Charlottetown.
+Featured performers are Ward MacDonald, Keith Mullen & Friends.
 Admission at the door.
 Everyone is welcome.
-566-3273
+902-566-3273

-The monthly Ceilidh Concerts at the Bonshaw Hall will be held on April 30 (stormdate May 7) from 2–4 pm.
-Performers include: The Fair Deal Exchange group (Peter Webb–banjo, Katriona MacNeil–accordion, Thomas Kirkham–mandolin and bohran, Robert Pendergast–fiddle and harmonica, Billy Dean Dunsford–bass and vocals, and David Pendergast–guitar), singer/songwriters Andrea MacDonald and Gary Torlone, Andrea Corder (UPEI), dancer Briana Domenegato, Holland College SOPA graduate Destiny Best, plus regulars Herb MacDonald, Phil Pineau and Tony the Troubador (April 30).
+The monthly Ceilidh Concerts at the Bonshaw Hall will be held on April 30 (stormdate May 7) and May 28 from 2–4 pm.
+Performers include: The Fair Deal Exchange group (Peter Webb–banjo, Katriona MacNeil–accordion, Thomas Kirkham–mandolin and bohran, Robert Pendergast–fiddle and harmonica, Billy Dean Dunsford–bass and vocals, and David Pendergast–guitar), singer/songwriters Andrea MacDonald and Gary Torlone, Andrea Corder (UPEI), dancer Briana Domenegato, Holland College SOPA graduate Destiny Best, plus regulars Herb MacDonald, Phil Pineau and Tony the Troubador (April 30); The Fresh Air Inspectors, singer and fiddler Karen Graves, singer-songwriter Anna Ney (from Germany), singers and step-dancers Emma Bowers and Olivia Blacquiere, plus regulars Herb MacDonald, Phil Pineau and Tony the Troubador (May 28).
 There will be 50/50 draw, lunch, and open stage time.
 Admission is by donation with proceeds going to the Bonshaw Hall.
 Everyone welcome.
 Accessible for smaller wheelchairs.
 675-4093, Facebook page

 Every Tuesday night from 8–11 pm a ceilidh will held at the Kings Playhouse, Georgetown.
 Evening includes dancing.
 Local musicians perform.